 The business judgment rule is applicable to actions of directors even while the corporation is insolvent or on the penumbra thereof in circumstances where it would otherwise have been applicable.
-179 Where directors are interested, the conduct of directors will likewise be judged by the standards that would have otherwise have been applicable.
+Where directors are interested, the conduct of directors will likewise be judged by the standards that would have otherwise have been applicable.
 A director's stock ownership, however, may call into question a director's independence where the fiduciary duties are owed to the creditors, for the stock ownership would tend to ally to director with the interests of the shareholders rather than the creditors, but relatively insubstantial amounts of stock ownership should not impugn a directors independence.
-180

 In Pereira v.
-Cogan181, a Chapter 7 trustee bought an adversary proceeding against the former chief executive officer ("CEO") of a closely held Delawa re corporation of which he was the majority stockholder and the corporation's other officers and directors for their alleged self-dealing or breach of fiduciary duty.
-182 The court held inter alia, that (1) ratification by board of directors
+Cogan, a Chapter 7 trustee bought an adversary proceeding against Marshall Cogan, the former chief executive officer ("CEO") of a closely held Delaware corporation of which he was the founder and majority stockholder, and the corporation's other officers and directors for their alleged self-dealing or breach of fiduciary duty.
+The U.S.